BenZeltser/OOP_2021_EX1/README.md

   whenever a new call is being read by the program, it will search between all the available elevetors. assigning the elevetors with the shortest travel time to the source of the call.

-  If only a single Elevator Exists within the Building, it will first serve the Upcalls, And when finished, The Downcalls.
+  If only a single Elevator Exists within the buildingClass, it will first serve the Upcalls, And when finished, The Downcalls.